adventiumlabs/vision-impaired-printing/README.md

 # Workflow

 This is a brief summary of the workflow.
-See the wiki for more detail.
+See the docs for more detail.

 1. Create content.
 Diagrams need to be on a white background.
 1. Convert text in your diagram to braille using a tool like Inkscape.